NicolasMiramon/LabGuide/004-salesforce.md

 To make the lab run smoothly, all the Salesforce configuration tasks involved in declaring a new application have been generated in advance.

-**Consumer Key and Consumer Secret information has been sent to you.**
+**Consumer Key and Consumer Secret informations have been sent to you.**

 ### Configure provisioning in Okta